Network Infrastructure · UPS Selection Guide

 • Capacity sized to switch load plus all PoE device draws

-• High-temperature operation if closet is non-conditioned
+• High-temperature operation if the closet is non-conditioned

 • SNMP monitoring for visibility into battery status